The ClickPoint Blog: Lead Management, Sales and Marketing Insights

 The following rules and regulations apply to companies sending SMS or MMS messages in the United States.
 Other countries have their own regulations regarding SMS marketing and opt-outs.
 For example, Canada's Anti-Spam Legislation (CASL) has specific requirements for obtaining consent and including opt-out mechanisms in messages.

-Adhering to the Telephone Consumer Protection Act (TCPA) is crucial for SMS and MMS marketing in the U.S. and Canada.
-The TCPA, enforced by the Federal Communications Commission (FCC), mandates various restrictions and guidelines to protect consumers from unsolicited telemarketing efforts.
+Adhering to the Telephone Consumer Protection Act (TCPA) is crucial for SMS and MMS marketing in the U.S. The TCPA, enforced by the Federal Communications Commission (FCC), mandates various restrictions and guidelines to protect consumers from unsolicited telemarketing efforts.
 TCPA SMS compliance laws protect consumers from fraudulent and predatory businesses, but they also protect

 At the heart of the TCPA lies the principle of "express written consent."
 Before sending any promotional or marketing text messages, businesses must have written consent from consumers.
 Marketers must explicitly obtain consent; the assumption of consent is not enough.